-For the purposes of the section titled "Efficient Portfolio Management-Currency Transactions" it should be noted that the base currency of the Man Numeric Portfolio is USD or such other currency as the Directors shall from time to time determine and notify to the Shareholders.
-In its capacity as investment manager of the Man Numeric Portfolio, Numeric may hedge the investments in Man Numeric Portfolio against currency fluctuations that are adverse to the base currency of the relevant Portfolio.
+For the purposes of the section titled "Efficient Portfolio Management - Currency Transactions" it should be noted that the Base Currency of the Man Numeric Portfolios is set out below or such other currency as the Directors shall from time to time determine and notify to the Shareholders.
+In its capacity as investment manager of the Man Numeric Portfolios, Numeric may hedge the investments in the Man Numeric Portfolios against currency fluctuations that are adverse to the Base Currency of the Man Numeric Portfolios.

 Subject to the provisions of the UCITS Regulations and the Central Bank UCITS Regulations, the Company may, from time to time, where collateral is required to be provided in respect of derivatives transactions, pledge Investments of the relevant Portfolio(s) equal in value to the relevant amount of required collateral to the relevant derivative counterparty provided that a pledge agreement has been entered into between the Company and that counterparty.
-As at the date of this Supplement, the Company has entered into a pledge agreement with Morgan Stanley & Co International plc on behalf of the Man Numeric Portfolio.
-The Company may from time to time at its own discretion enter into pledge agreements with derivative counterparties on behalf of the Portfolios.
+As at the date of this Supplement, the Company has entered into a pledge agreement with Morgan Stanley & Co International plc on behalf of Man Numeric Emerging Markets Equity.
+In addition, the Company may from time to time at its own discretion enter into pledge agreements with derivative counterparties on behalf of Portfolios.

-A Portfolio may be leveraged as a result of its use of derivatives.
-However, each Portfolio will remain subject to the value-at risk provisions set out in this Supplement.
+A Portfolio may be leveraged as a result of its use of derivatives, as further detailed in the section "Leverage" of this Supplement in respect of each Portfolio.